Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

-Elder Abuse Training Institute
+Elder Abuse Training

-Additionally, the institute goes beyond existing educational programs on elder abuse by offering multidisciplinary team training that addresses how to work effectively with other agencies, how to conduct abuse assessments and how to investigate complex cases of abuse.
+Additionally, the Center goes beyond existing educational programs on elder abuse by offering multidisciplinary team training that addresses how to work effectively with other agencies, how to conduct abuse assessments and how to investigate complex cases of abuse.

 CUSTOM TRAINING PACKAGES

-We tailor our trainings for each audience so that professionals who are new to the field, as well as those who are intermediate or advanced may build on their knowledge and skills.
+We tailor our trainings for each audience so that professionals who are new to the field, as well as those who are intermediate or advanced, may build on their knowledge and skills.

 Download our printable Training Institute flyer (PDF) on customized training packages.
+If you are requesting training, we will provide you with fee costs.

 CURRICULA FOR TRAINERS TO USE